equipe/equipe-api/SINGLE_SIGN_ON.md

 ### Generate auth token

 Concat the values of organizer_id, organizer_name, name, email, cell_phone and your api key.
 Make a `SHA256` hexdigest of the result.
 We will use this to verify that your are the sender of the information and that it is untouched.
-Your `api_key` serves as the shared secret.
+Your federation `api_key` serves as the shared secret.

 ### Example